 While a class newsletter has a student audience and a company newsletter has an employee audience, there are similarities with engagement goals, content strategy and editorial priorities.
 Fast forward many years later to the newsletters that I edit today, the themes translate over time.
 These publications feature stories with similar objectives to inspire, connect and inform the readers.

 This article shares my newsletter lessons learned over time.
 It also features best practices from several internal communications leaders.
-The goal is to share a step by step guide of newsletter recommendations.
-It’s a resource to support curators, ranging from the beginners who are just starting newsletters to experienced editors who are searching for new ideas.
+The goal is to share a step-by-step guide of newsletter recommendations.
+It’s a resource to support curators, ranging from beginners who are just starting newsletters to experienced editors who are searching for new ideas.

 1. Listen to Your Employees